Breastfeeding works on a simple supply and demand principle.

 Nuts are an excellent source of omega 3 fatty acids and proteins.
 They are a powerhouse of nutrition boasting high amounts of Vitamins K and B they also contain Iron, zinc, and Calcium.

-In many parts of the world, Nuts are used as lactogenic food especially almonds.
+In many parts of the world, nuts are used as lactogenic food, especially almonds.

-They have been used and written about extensively in ayurvedic literature and are widely used as one of the most lactogenic foods available.
+They have been used and written about extensively in Ayurvedic literature and are widely used as one of the most lactogenic foods available.

-Nuts can be eaten alone as a snack, in cookies or even turned into milk for those experience an allergy to dairy.
+Nuts can be eaten alone as a snack, in cookies or even turned into milk for those who experience an allergy to dairy.

-8. Fennel seeds
+8. Fennel Seeds

 Typically, Fennel seeds are used as an herb for cooking, it is more commonly used for digestive issues, menstrual problems and for increasing the production of milk in lactating women.